-• Security patching, including manual or managed updates provides flexibility to the Responsible Entity to determine how their Transient Cyber Asset(s) will be used.
-It is possible for an entity to have their Transient Cyber Asset be part of an enterprise patch process and receive security patches on a regular schedule or the entity can verify and apply security patches prior to connecting the Transient Cyber Asset to an applicable Cyber Asset.
-Unlike, CIP-007, R2, there is no expectation of creating dated mitigation plans or other documentation other than what is necessary to identify that the Transient Cyber Asset is receiving appropriate security patches.

-- Live operating system and software executable only from read-only media is provided to allow a protected operating system that cannot be modified to deliver malicious software.
+- Security patching, including manual or managed updates provides flexibility to the Responsible Entity to determine how their its Transient Cyber Asset(s) will be used.
+It is possible for an entity to have their its Transient Cyber Asset be part of an enterprise patch process and receive security patches on a regular schedule or the entity can verify and apply security patches prior to connecting the Transient Cyber Asset to an applicable Cyber Asset.
+Unlike, CIP-007, Requirement R2, there is no expectation of creating dated mitigation plans or other documentation other than what is necessary to identify that the Transient Cyber Asset is receiving appropriate security patches. - Live operating system and software executable only from read-only media is provided to allow a protected operating system that cannot be modified to deliver malicious software.
 When entities are creating customer live operating systems, they should check the image during the build to ensure that there is not malicious software on the image. - System hardening, also called operating system hardening, helps minimize security vulnerabilities by removing all non-essential software programs and utilities and only installing the bare necessities that the computer needs to function.
-While other programs may provide useful features, they can provide "back-door" access to the system, and should be removed to harden the system. - When selecting to use other methods that mitigate security vulnerabilities to those listed, entities need to have documentation that identifies how the other method(s) meet security vulnerability mitigation.
+While other programs may provide useful features, they can provide "back-door" access to the system, and should be removed to harden the system.

+When selecting to use other methods that mitigate security software vulnerabilities to those listed, entities need to have documentation that identifies how the other method(s) meet the security software vulnerability mitigation objective.

-Element 1.4: Entities are to document and implement their process(es) to mitigate malicious code through the use of one or more of the protective measures listed.
+Element-Section 1.4: Entities are to document and implement their process(es) to mitigate malicious code through the use of one or more of the protective measures listed.
 This needs to be applied based on the capability of the device.
 As with vulnerability management, there is diversity of the types of devices that can be included as Transient Cyber Assets and the advancement in malicious code protections.
 When addressing malicious code protection, the Responsible Entity should address methods deployed to deter, detect, or prevent malicious code.
 If malicious code is discovered, it must be removed or mitigated to prevent it from being introduced into the BES Cyber Asset or BES Cyber System.
 Entities should also consider whether the detected malicious code is a Cyber Security Incident.

-- Antivirus software, including manual or managed updates of signatures or patterns provides flexibility just as with security patching, to manage their Transient Cyber Asset(s) by deploying antivirus or endpoint security tools that maintain a scheduled update of the signatures or patterns.
-Also, it is possible that entities can choose for devices that do not regularly connect to receive scheduled updates, to scan the Transient Cyber Asset prior to connection to ensure no malicious software is present. - Application whitelisting is a method of authorizing only the applications and processes that are necessary on the Transient Cyber Asset.
-This reduces the opportunity that malicious software could become resident, much less propagate from the Transient Cyber Asset to the BES Cyber Asset of BES Cyber System. - Restricted communication to limit the exchange of data to only the Transient Cyber Asset and the Cyber Assets to which it is connected by restricting or disabling serial or network (including wireless) communications on a managed Transient Cyber Asset can be used to minimize the opportunity to introduce malicious code onto the Transient Cyber Asset while it is not connected to BES Cyber Systems.
-This renders the device unable to communicate with devices other than the one to which it is connected.

-When selecting to use other methods that mitigate the introduction of malicious code to those listed, entities need to have documentation that identifies how the other method(s) meet mitigation of the introduction of malicious code.
+- Antivirus software, including manual or managed updates of signatures or patterns, provides flexibility just as with security patching, to manage their Transient Cyber Asset(s) by deploying antivirus or endpoint security tools that maintain a scheduled update of the signatures or patterns.
+Also, for devices that do not regularly connect to receive scheduled updates, it is possible that entities can may choose for devices that do not regularly connect to receive scheduled updates, to scan the Transient Cyber Asset prior to connection to ensure no malicious software is present. - Restricted communication to limit the exchange of data to only the Transient Cyber Asset and the Cyber Assets to which it is connected by restricting or disabling serial or network (including wireless) communications on a managed Transient Cyber Asset can be used to minimize the opportunity to introduce malicious code onto the Transient Cyber Asset while it is not connected to BES Cyber Systems.
+This renders the device unable to communicate with devices other than the one to which it is connected. - When selecting to use other methods that mitigate the introduction of malicious code to those listed, entities need to have documentation that identifies how the other method(s) meet the mitigation of the introduction of malicious code objective.